SumedhDawadi/Windows-Incident-Response-Playbook/README.md

 | `////////////` | `\xFF\xFF\xFF\xFF\xFF\xFF\xFF\xFF\xFF` | Sequence of 0xFF bytes |
 | `ICAgICAgICAg` | `         ` | Sequence of space characters |

+### ◉ Dynamic Malware Analysis :
+#### There are few key point that you need to keep in mind while analyzing malware dynamically.
+Reember : Gathering only IOC's is not malware analysis.
+- Behavior Analysis: Observe the malware's behavior, such as file system modifications, network communication, process creation, registry changes, and potential evasion techniques.
+Identify any malicious or suspicious activities.
+- Payload Identification: Determine the malware's payload, such as the type of malware (e.g., ransomware, trojan, worm) and its intended impact on the system or network.
+Identify any malicious functions or modules within the binary.
+- Infection Vector: Identify how the malware entered the system or network.
+Determine the initial infection vector, such as email attachments, malicious websites, or compromised software.
+- Persistence Mechanisms: Determine how the malware achieves persistence on the infected system, such as creating registry entries, modifying startup configurations, or installing rootkits.
+Identify the techniques used to maintain a presence and resist removal.
+- Anti-analysis Techniques: Identify any techniques employed by the malware to evade detection or hinder analysis, such as code obfuscation, anti-debugging, or anti-VM techniques.
+Determine the methods used to protect the malware's presence and make analysis more challenging.
+- Indicators of Compromise (IOCs): Extract any relevant IOCs, such as IP addresses, domains, file names, or hashes associated with the malware.
+These IOCs can be used to enhance detection and response capabilities across the network.
+Limiting to IOC's is what analyst be do.
+- Command and Control (C2) Communication: Identify any network communication between the malware and its command and control server(s).
+Determine the protocols, ports, and encryption methods used for communication.
+- Data Exfiltration: Identify if the malware exfiltrates sensitive information from the compromised system or network.
+Determine the data types targeted and the mechanisms used for data theft.
+- Mitigation and Remediation: Based on the analysis, develop effective mitigation and remediation strategies to contain the infection, remove the malware, and prevent future incidents.
+This may include updating antivirus signatures, patching vulnerabilities, or implementing network security measures.

 ### ◉ Processes -  Enumeration
 - A method of executing arbitrary code in the address space of a separate live process.
 - If sysmon is enable make sure you check Sysymon logs.